OSC/ood-documentation/source/authentication/nsf-access.rst

 ACCESS uses `CILogon`_ to provide a bridge from campus authentication, via the InCommon Federation, to OAuth/OIDC-based research cyberinfrastructure (CI).

-Once you've registered your Open OnDemand instance, you can then configure it accordingly.
+Once you have registered your Open OnDemand instance, you can then configure it accordingly.
 Since `ACCESS`_ uses Open ID Connect (OIDC) you can see our :ref:`oidc documentation <authentication-oidc>` for more details on how to configure Open OnDemand with what CILogon has provided in registering your application.